For Cohen Pierce, it was triggered by the transition to middle school. For his younger sister Lila, it was most apparent the morning of test days.

 “We have to understand that the brain has so many functions that if it’s not firing properly it’s going to affect other parts of our health and lives,” Bethany said.
 “It’s so important for parents to look at the brain as another part of the body that needs to be properly taken care of.”

-Akron Children’s Hospital offers a range of comprehensive behavioral health services through its Lois and John Orr Family Behavioral Health Center.
+Akron Children’s offers a range of comprehensive behavioral health services through its Lois and John Orr Family Behavioral Health Center.
 Talk to your child’s pediatrician as a first step toward receiving care.

 Since this story originally ran in November of 2020, both children have improved.